-Mar 28, 2019 Joe Kleiman Headlines, Museums, News, Technology & Media Comments Off on Berlin’s Zeiss-Großplanetarium hosts world premiere for the latest collaboration between Spitz, NCSA, and Thomas Lucas Productions – “Birth of Planet Earth”
+Mar 28, 2019 Joe Kleiman Homepage Slider, Museums, News, Technology & Media Comments Off on Berlin’s Zeiss-Großplanetarium hosts world premiere for the latest collaboration between Spitz, NCSA, and Thomas Lucas Productions – “Birth of Planet Earth”

 ABOVE: A Mars-sized object named Theia supposedly crossed Earth’s orbit around 4.5 billion years ago.
 Credit: Spitz Creative Media